 |Bus from Fortress to Hellbrunn||3.60||Est. price from Rome2Rio.com (3GBP x 1.2)|

 |Bus from Hellbrunn to Mirabell||4.80||Est. price from Rome2Rio.com (4GBP x 1.2)|

-Whilst we would have visited all of the attractions on this list (beside the below disclaimer), the card made things particularly easy to see what options we had for the day, choose where to visit and opened our eyes to more options which was great.
+Whilst we would have visited all of the attractions on this list (beside the below disclaimer), the card made things particularly easy to see what options we had for the day, choose where to visit and opened our eyes to attractions that we may not have otherwise known about which was great.

-We were however disappointed that the Untersberg cable car was not open at the time of our visit (the cost would have been covered by the Salzburg Card ordinarily) – we really wanted to visit Untersberg, let me know if you’ve been, I’d love to see photos!
+We were disappointed that the Untersberg cable car was not open at the time of our visit (the cost would have been covered by the Salzburg Card ordinarily) – we really wanted to visit Untersberg but it gives us another reason to return!

 Should You Buy It For Your Trip?

 Whether the Salzburg Card is worth it completely depends on your travel preferences and what you want to gain from your visit.

 For example, if you want to spend time relaxing in the city centre, drinking good coffee and absorbing your time eating Austrian food, leisurely seeing the hours pass as opposed to trying to see as many sights as physically possible – this pass probably isn’t for you.

 An older woman on one of our tours outside of the city centre also commented that she liked to spend hours inside each museum, meaning she didn’t have enough time to see many museums in a 24 or 48 hour period, thus not getting her money’s worth.